d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-cnn.md

 for binary sentiment predictions.

-### Defining the textCNN Model
+### Defining the Model

+We implement the textCNN model in the following class.
-Next, we will implement a textCNN model.
-Compared with the previous section, in addition to replacing the recurrent neural network with a one-dimensional convolutional layer, here we use two embedding layers, one with a fixed weight and another that participates in training.
+Compared with the bidirectional RNN model in :numref:`sec_sentiment_rnn`, besides replacing recurrent layers with convolutional layers, we also use two embedding layers: one with trainable weights and the other with fixed weights.

 ```{.python .input}
 class TextCNN(nn.Block):